-In the present work the effect of different parameters such as applied load, sliding distance and elevated temperatures on specific wear rate of polyamide 66 and their composites were investigated after adding 1% wt CNT or 30% wt CF under dry sliding conditions as well as, study the effect of the reinforcement materials on the hardness and their relationship to specific wear rate.
+In the present work, the effect of different parameters such as applied load, sliding distance and elevated temperatures on specific wear rate of polyamide 66 and their composites were investigated after adding 1% wt CNT or 30% wt CF under dry sliding conditions.
+In addition, this research also studies the effect of the reinforcement materials on the hardness and their relationship to specific wear rate.

-2. Experimental details 2.1.
-Materials
+2. EXPERIMENTAL DETAILS

+2.1 Materials

-Polyamide 66 and their composites with 1% wt CNT or 30% wt CF were obtained from Guangzhou engineering plastic industries (group) Co., Ltd., were used to prepared wear and hardness test specimens.
+Polyamide 66 and their composites with 1% wt CNT or 30% wt CF were obtained from Guangzhou engineering plastic industries (group) Co.
+Ltd. was used to prepare wear and hardness test specimens.

 2.2.
-Composite preparation
+Composite Preparation

-The composites were prepared by injection polyamide 66 with 1% CNT (purity :> 95%, diameter: 20-25 nm, length: 25-40 μ m) or 30% CF with (diameter: 10 μ m, average length 260 μ m) in rod shape with 120mm diameter and 750mm length.
+The composites were prepared by injecting polyamide 66 with 1% CNT (purity: >95%, diameter: 20-25 nm, length: 25-40 μ m) or 30% CF with (diameter: 10 μ m, average length 260 μ m) in rod shape with 120 mm diameter and 750 mm length.

 2.3.
+Experimental Tests

-Experimental tests 2.3.1.
-Wear test
+2.3.1.
+Wear Test

-Wear test for polyamide 66 and their composites were carried out by pin-on-disc tribometer shown in Figure (1) in order to estimate the specific wear rate for the composite specimens prepared according to ASTM G99-05 under dry sliding condition [11].
-Cylindrical specimen pin (10 mm diameter and 20 mm length) and stainless steel disc (AISI 314) with surface roughness 0.25-0.3 and 0.15 μm respectively were prepared for this purpose.
-On the other hand to investigated the thermal effect on wear behaviour a small furnace with suitable dimensions was added to tribometer including (2000 watt) electrical heater fixed inside and K-type thermocouple used to control the internal temperature while the furnace outside was insulated with two layers of woven glass fiber to prevent heat leakage.
-The electrical furnace was connected to digital thermal control unit board in order to select the testing temperature.
+Wear test for polyamide 66 and their composites were carried out by pin-on-disc tribometer as shown in Figure 1.
+In order to estimate the specific wear rate for the composite, the specimens were prepared according to ASTM G99-05 under dry sliding condition [11].
+Cylindrical specimen pin (10 mm diameter and 20 mm length) and stainless-steel disc (AISI 314) with surface roughness 0.25-0.3 μ m and 0.15 μ m respectively were prepared for this purpose.
+On the other hand, in order to investigated the thermal effect on wear behavior, a small furnace with suitable dimensions was added to tribometer including (2000 watt) electrical heater fixed inside and K-type thermocouple used to control the internal temperature while the furnace outside was insulated with two layers of woven glass fiber to prevent heat leakage.
+The electrical furnace was connected to a digital thermal control unit board for the selection of testing temperature.

-Figure (1): Schematic representation of pin-ondisc tribometer.
+Figure 1.
+Schematic representation of pin-on-disc tribometer.

-The test was carried out at a rotating speed 300 rpm, applied loads from 5 N to 30 N, variant sliding distances from 0.6 up to 4 km and range of temperatures from room temperature to 130 °C. After the tests, the specimens cleaned and weighed by electrical balance (Radwag AS 160/C/2 with accuracy 0.0001g).
-For more accuracy three tests were carried out under each test condition and the average values of specimen weight were used for further analysis.
-Scanning electron microscopy (SEM) was carried out for specimen surfaces in order to obtain more information about the wear mechanism under the effect of applied load at room temperature (T_R) and 130 °C. The specific wear rate (S.W.R) was calculated by equation (1).
+The test was carried out at a rotating speed 300 rpm, applied loads from 5 N to 30 N, variant sliding distances from 0.6 up to 4 km and range of temperatures from room temperature to 130°C. After the tests, the specimens cleaned and weighed by electrical balance (Radwag AS 160/C/2 with accuracy 0.0001g).
+For more accuracy, three tests were carried out under each test condition and the average values of specimen weight were used for further analysis.
+Scanning Electron Microscopy (SEM) was carried out for specimen surfaces in order to obtain more information about the wear mechanism under the effect of applied load at room temperature (T_R) and 130°C. The specific wear rate (S.W.R) was calculated using equation 1.

+S.W.R =

-S.W.R = $(\Delta m 1000)/(\rho W X)$(1)
+$$(\Delta m 1000)/(\rho W X)$$

+(1)

 Where Δm the mass loss of the specimen (g), ρ is the specimen density (g/cm3), W is the normal load in (N), and X is the sliding distance (m).
-Sliding distance X calculated by equation (2).
+Sliding distance X was calculated using equation 2.